Jefferson, Georgia ~ 1946

 Perhaps the greatest projects for the club was the “Dixie Jamboree” tour group and the organization of the Jefferson High School football program.
 Members of this group were: Chorus ~ Carol Hancock, Eileen Bryan, Claire Hooper, Annie Lou Kinney, Annelle Hogan, Joyce Ethridge, Frances Melvin, Lavenia weir, Grace Yonce, and Joan Tompkins.
 The pianist was Miss Mabeth Storey, soloist was Mrs. R.D.
 Gasaway.
 Bill Booth served as interlocuador.
 End vocalists were Lauren McDonald of Commerce, Richard Nix, Hardman James, and Bill Cutts.

 The group would perform at Jefferson High School on several occasions and travel to Commerce, Nicholson and various churches in North Georgia.
-All proceeds went for travel expense and to the upcoming Jefferson football program.
+All proceeds went for travel expense and to the upcoming Jefferson football program scheduled to start in September of 1947.

 Jefferson Mills ( Morris Bryan and Morris Bryan, Jr. ) provided advertising and both were in attendance at all performances.

 Young Bryan had been an excellent high hurdler during his Georgia Tech years.
 He was to become the “Father” of the Georgia High School Olympics in the late seventies.
-I can remember him visiting track practice while I was on the Jefferson track team in the mid-sixties.
 He was an ardent track and field fan.

 Morris Bryan, Jr. had placed his stamp on the Jefferson Football and athletic program early on.
 It would grow to fruitfulness under his watchful eye.